thevjay/devTinder-fend/README.md

+🚀 Just Built DevLink – A Developer Networking Platform (My Latest Project!)
+I'm excited to share a project I've been working on: DevLink, a platform that helps developers discover each other, collaborate, and chat in real-time.
+Think of it as a professional network built for devs, by a dev!

+🔨 What I Built
+Skill-Based Matching – Find developers with similar tech stacks & interests Real-Time Chat – Instant messaging using WebSockets (no more email delays!)
+Connection System – Send/accept requests with email notifications (Nodemailer + Cron) Secure Auth – JWT-based access control to keep things safe

+🛠️ My Tech Stack
+▸ Frontend: React + Tailwind CSS
+▸ Backend: Node.js + Express
+▸ Real-Time: WebSockets
+▸ Emails: Nodemailer & CronJobs
+▸ Deployment: AWS

+🌍 Live Demo:

+This was a fun challenge—especially implementing real-time features and optimizing the connection system.
+Learned a ton along the way!
+Would love your thoughts:
+What features would you add?
+Any feedback on the UI/UX?

 # Vite APp
 - # Scaffolding Your First Vite Project
 - - $ npm create vite@latest devFrontend -- --template react